uchicago-cs/cmsc22000/website/content/labs/lab6.md

 - `before_script`: In this phase, we run any commands necessary before the actual build.
 In this case, since Travis runs all commands from the root of your repository, we need to `cd` into `libgeometry` before we can run `make`.
 We also run `make clean`, which is considered good practice in a build job, as it guarantees that your build starts from a clean slate (and can help you detect whether you’ve inadvertently committed object files or binary files that make your build work only when those files are already present)
 - `script`: This is the phase where we actually build our code and run the tests.

+{{% note %}}
+You can find more information about how to specify a Travis CI build in the [Travis CI Documentation](https://docs.travis-ci.com/), and a specification of their configuration file format in the [Travis CI Build Config Reference](https://config.travis-ci.com/).
+You don't need to refer to these resources right now, but may need to consult them later in the lab.
+{{% /note %}}

 Take into account that we could've also run all the commands inside the `script` phase:

+    os: linux

+    dist: xenial

     language: c

     script: